Legacy-Fabric/Beta-Yarn/README.md

-# Yarn
+# Yarn Beta

 Yarn is a set of open, unencumbered Minecraft mappings, free for everyone to use under the Creative Commons Zero license.
 The intention is to let everyone mod Minecraft freely and openly, while also being able to innovate and process the mappings as they see fit.

 To see the current version being targeted, check the branch name!

 ## Usage
-To use yarn-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
+To use Yarn-de-obfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
 See [fabric wiki tutorial](https://fabricmc.net/wiki/tutorial:setup) for more information.

-To obtain a deobfuscated Minecraft jar, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a jar named like `<minecraft version>-named.jar`, which can be sent to a decompiler for deobfuscated code.
+To obtain a de-obfuscated Minecraft jar, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a jar named like `<minecraft version>-named.jar`, which can be sent to a decompiler for de-obfuscated code.

 Please note to run the yarn build script **Java 16** or higher is required!